Andriy Kolodyuk: Social activities and views

 In 2001 he became a co-founder and a President and an international expert of the All-Ukrainian Foundation "Information Society of Ukraine".

 Since July 2003, he has headed the working group "Electronic Ukraine", which worked on the creation of the project "National Strategy for Development of the Information Society of Ukraine".

 He is the author of research analyzes in the field of information society.
 He is the co-authors of Promoting Enavironment for Information Society Development in Cis Countries.

 In 2014, Kolodyuk became a member of the Brain Basket Foundation Supervisory Board, whose purpose is to improve the level of education in Ukraine.

 In August 2014, he initiated the founding of UVCA (Ukrainian Association of Venture Capital and Direct Investments), and in November 2014 he was elected a chairman of the supervisory board of the Association.
 The purpose of the Association is to promote Ukraine's investment capabilities.

 In 2015, in Kyivpost interview Kolodyuk said that "building a startup nation is a new Ukrainian dream".

 In 2015, Andriy Kolodyuk also shared his insights on the WeForum blog, inspired by Israel's reputation as a "start-up nation" as described by Dan Senor and Saul Singer.
 He reflected on Ukraine's potential to follow in Israel's footsteps, highlighting the country's burgeoning start-up ecosystem with over 2,000 start-ups, significant global R&D presence, and strong tech industry despite its geopolitical challenges.
 Kolodyuk emphasized Ukraine's tradition of innovation, cost-effective operation, and global market focus, comparing the vast opportunities and professional capabilities in Ukraine to those in the US, but at a fraction of the cost.

 In 2016, Kolodyuk, in a commentary to the Financial Times, said that the early adoption of blockchain technologies gave Ukraine an edge in comparison to other too-regulated countries.

 In 2018, during the World Economic Forum, Kolodyuk initiated the founding of the Ukrainian House in Davos and joined his organizational committee.

-In 2018, Kolodyuk commented to Financial Times that "early adoption of blockchain technology has given Ukraine an edge compared to other regulation-heavy countries".
+In 2018, Kolodyuk told to Financial Times that "early adoption of blockchain technology has given Ukraine an edge compared to other regulation-heavy countries".

 UVCA in partnership with Western NIS Enterprise Fund and the Viktor Pinchuk Foundation contributed to the development of the project.